A very easy cherry scones recipe made with fresh cherries. Frozen or preserved cherries can be used as well.

 What are scones?

-The origins of the scones are British, but they are popular in many countries like Australia, New Zealand, the US, or some South American countries like Argentina and Uruguay.
+The origins of the scones (the link opens in a new tab) are British.
+Still, they are popular in many countries like Australia, New Zealand, the US, and some South American countries like Argentina and Uruguay.

 British scones vs American scones

-If I was to decide what my cherry scones are, I would go for American: although not particularly sweet, they are cakey and loaded with fresh cherries.
-But I have to admit that my husband and my son ate them slathered with cherry butter, especially one day after baking them.
+My cherry scones are more American—they're cakey and loaded with fresh cherries.
+Though not very sweet, my husband and son enjoyed them with cherry butter, especially the day after baking.

 How to make cherry scones?

 - Remove the pit from the cherries.
-This cherry pitter is great for the purpose.
+This cherry pitter (the Amazon affiliate link opens in a new tab) is great for the purpose.

 - Sift the flour, salt, and baking powder into a large bowl.
 Add the sugar and mix in lightly.

-- Cube the butter and rub it into the flour mixture with your fingertips or a dough blender until the mixture resembles breadcrumbs.
+- Cube the butter and rub it into the flour mixture with your fingertips or a dough blender (the Amazon affiliate link opens in a new tab) until the mixture resembles breadcrumbs.

 - Add the chopped fresh cherries and toss to mix.